What this Article is About

 Positives of Scrum

 - Frequently, at the beginning of a project, the clients themselves may not have a clear vision of what they need.
-It make take many iterations (including mistakes by clients and developers) for the clients to figure out what needs to be built and for developers to figure out how to build it.
+It might take many iterations (including mistakes by clients and developers) for the clients to figure out what needs to be built and for developers to figure out how to build it.
 Scrum's iterative approach fits this paradigm best.

 - Under scrum, the developers can estimate themselves how long a certain feature would take to implement - they can usually do it much better than the managers.